serkanerip/k8s-go-pg-example/readme.md

 docker push gcr.io/[PROJECT_ID]/k8s-go-pg-example
 ```

+### Change Image Path In Api Deployment File

+After pushing image to registry you should change image path in ```deployments/api-deployment.yaml``` file.
+There is a comment in file to help you.

 ### Start Minikube

 Make sure you moved minikube binary to /usr/local/bin.
 Or use in current path with ```./minikube start``` command.